UKEIAM/de.uke.iam.automapping/README.md

 ## Getting Started

-### Prerequesties
+### Prerequisites
-This project utilize Docker for providing an OS-independent development and integration experience.
-We highly recommend using Visual Studio Code and the associated "Development Container" which allows direct access to a environment and shell with pre-installed Python, corresponding packages, and a specialized IDE experience.
+This project utilizes Docker for providing an OS-independent development and integration experience.
+We highly recommend using Visual Studio Code and the associated "Development Container" which allows direct access to an environment and shell with pre-installed Python, corresponding packages, and a specialized IDE experience.
 However, running Docker standalone is also possible by using the `Dockerfile` in the `devcontainer` folder.

 ### Usage
-1. Clone repository (we recommend use Visual Studio Clone)
+1. Clone repository (we recommend using Visual Studio Clone)

 <div align="left">
 <p align="center">